LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/more-on-functions/why-use-anonymous-functions.rst

 .. admonition:: Question

-   Explain the difference between named and anonymous functions, including an example of how an anonymous function might be used.
+   Explain the difference between named and anonymous functions, including an example of how an anonymous function can be used.